Travel Information Istria

 The police can impose a fine in the event of a traffic violation, but you are not obliged to pay it on the spot.
 You must pay within 8 days.

 It is mandatory to have a warning triangle, a safety vest, and a first-aid kit in the car.
-Depending on the type of lighting or tires of your car, you should also have spare lamps and a spare tire in the car.
-If you are traveling with a trailer or caravan, you must bring two warning triangles.
+Depending on the type of lighting or tyres of your car, you should also have spare lamps and a spare tyre in the car.
+If you are travelling with a trailer or caravan, you must bring two warning triangles.

 In the mountains, rising traffic takes precedence over falling traffic.